Which day suits you?

 Yes.
 Most students at Krav Maga Auckland start with no prior experience.
 Training builds from the foundations — you're never assumed to know anything when you arrive.
 You don't need to be fit or confident to start — those things develop through training.

 Krav Maga is built for real-world self-defence, not sport or competition.
 There are no rules designed for a ring — techniques are practical and work under pressure regardless of size or strength.
 The emphasis is on awareness and avoidance first.
 Most situations never need to become physical.
+For a full breakdown against Karate, BJJ, boxing and MMA, see Martial Arts in Auckland — Which One Is Worth It?

 No. Fitness develops through training — intensity is scaled to the individual and you work at your own pace.
 Students arrive at every level and build from there.
 You'll get fitter faster than you expect.

 47 Birkenhead Avenue, Birkenhead, Auckland 0626 — on Auckland's North Shore.
 Free parking at Highbury Mall directly opposite.
-Classes run Saturday mornings (9–10am) and Monday and Wednesday evenings (6:30–7:30pm).
+Classes run Saturday mornings (8–9am) and Monday and Wednesday evenings (6:30–7:30pm).
 Full timetable and details →

 Comfortable workout clothing — t-shirt, shorts or track pants, and clean gym shoes.
 Bring a water bottle.
 No special gear is needed to start.
 You'll be told what to add as you progress.